epfl-dias/proteus/README.md

-raw-jit-executor
+RAW: Just-In-Time Executor
 ================

-The JIT executor of RAW, a prototype in situ DBMS employing Just-In-Time operators
+The executor of RAW, a prototype in situ DBMS employing Just-In-Time operators.